tynx/SMSChallenge/README.md

 ```
 ---

-Freeradius (installing it is up to you)
+Freeradius (installing it is up to you):
 This section is all about the directory "smschallenge/freeradius"
 Compile the module.
 ```